New Orleans sued over planned removal of Confederate statue

 (CNN)A divisive statue of Confederate military leader Pierre Gustave Toutant Beauregard won't go down without a legal fight.

-Longtime resident Richard Marksbury is suing New Orleans and seeking a temporary restraining order to prevent the city from "touching, removing or doing anything with the Beauregard monument," Marksbury told reporters Monday.
+Longtime resident Richard Marksbury is suing New Orleans and seeking a temporary restraining order to prevent the city from "touching, removing or doing anything with the Beauregard monument," he told reporters Monday.

 Marksbury is a founding member of the Monumental Task Committee -- a group decrying the city's planned removal of Confederate statues.

-Those statues have been the subject of heated protests, which flared up again Sunday.
+Those monuments have been the subject of heated protests, which flared up again Sunday.

 The city has already removed the first of the four monuments: one commemorating the Battle of Liberty Place.
-It was erected in 1891 to mark a deadly fight between members of the "Crescent City White League," a group opposed to the city's biracial police force and state militia after the Civil War, and officers from that police force.
+It was erected in 1891 to mark a deadly fight between members of the "Crescent City White League," a group opposed to the city's biracial police force and state militia after the Civil War.

 Last month, amid security threats, contractors wearing masks and tactical vests worked in the dark of the night to remove that monument.